amansinha1412/sentiment_analysis_twitter/README.md

 7. run the **creating_better_dataset.py** file to create and train the classifiers.

-8. creating_better_dataset.py file builds and pickles the classifiers and the dataset.
+8. **creating_better_dataset.py** file builds and pickles the **classifiers** and the **dataset**.

-* Now we run the twitter_sentiment_analysis.py file , we can track queries for any topic by setting up the track variable in the file.
+* Now we run the **twitter_sentiment_analysis.py** file , we can track queries for any topic by setting up the **track** variable in the file.

-* Now running the graph_plotter.py file would display the live sentiments on the graph by plotting on it.
+* Now running the **graph_plotter.py** file would display the live sentiments on the graph by plotting on it.

 ##Working##

+Python provide us with nltk module which can be used for Natural Language Processing.Python has a set of tools which can be used to collect data, build the classifiers, label the sentiment of a document and finally plot it on the graph to show the sentiments on a visual basis.
+This python reuces a huge amount of workload needed to build a sentiment classifier.

+In the above project the classifer used is a voted_classifier which is the combination of five classifiers.The classification of a text,document is done on the basis of confidence level of the classification done by the classifier.
+Thus the classification is done on the basis of majority of kind of votes a text/document gets .The higher no of votes of a particular type a document gets it is assigned the same label.

+The classifiers used for voted classifer are naive_bayes,logisticRegression_clasifier,BernoulliNB_clasifier,MNB_classifier,SGD_classifier and SVC_classifier.